viky-ai/website/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 Before you submit a pull request, please make sure you have to following:

-- [ ] The documentation render correctly in your browser
+- [ ] The documentation render correctly in your browser.
-- [ ] If you included illustrations, they follow the [CONTRIBUTING](https://github.com/viky-ai/website/blob/master/CONTRIBUTING.md) recommendations
+- [ ] If you included illustrations, they follow the [CONTRIBUTING](https://github.com/viky-ai/website/blob/master/CONTRIBUTING.md) recommendations.

 **Further comments**